QubesOS/qubes-doc/Dom0Tools/QvmPrefs.md

 pcidevs
 PCI devices assigned to the VM.
 Should be edited using qvm-pci tool.

+pci\_strictreset
+Accepted values: `True`, `False`

+Control whether prevent assigning to VM a device which does not support any reset method.
+Generally such devices should not be assigned to any VM, because there will be no way to reset device state after VM shutdown, so the device could attack next VM to which it will be assigned.
+But in some cases it could make sense - for example when the VM to which it is assigned is trusted one, or is running all the time.

 label
 Accepted values: `red`, `orange`, `yellow`, `green`, `gray`, `blue`, `purple`, `black`